 In 2018 Dr. Oakes was appointed Associate Dean of Postgraduate Medical Education and took over leadership of the Stanford Center of Continue Medical Education.
 Under her leadership the center has greatly expanded its programming and impact and Stanford CME is now universally regarded as the academic leader in continuing medical education.
 In addition to providing traditional meeting services and program accreditation, the office has taken the lead on several innovative educational programs including a statewide effort to that provided training to providers in over 1000 nursing homes on protecting their elderly residents from COVID, a virtual digital conference AI + Health reaching over 1000 participants, and several programs addressing health care disparities and justice, equity, diversity and inclusion efforts.

 Dr. Oakes is a passionate mentor to both trainees and colleagues and has created multiple programs to support physician professional development including most recently, the Stanford CME Physician Leadership Certificate Program, a 6-month cohort-based leadership training for aspiring and developing physician leaders.
 She also co-founded and chairs the SCA Women in Cardiothoracic Anesthesiology (WICTA) Special Interest Group and has been recognized for her work supporting women medical professionals with the 2021Women in Medicine (WIM) #SheForShe Award and the 2023 WICTA “SHE LEADS” Award.
 Dr. Oakes is a recognized leader in her field and elected member of the Association of University Anesthesiologists (AUA).

 Associate Professor of Epidemiology and Population Health

-Roy B. Cohn-Theodore A. Falasco Professor in Cardiothoracic Surgery
+Roy B. Cohn-Theodore A. Falasco Professor of Cardiothoracic Surgery, Emeritus

 Current Research and Scholarly InterestsDevelopment of an artificial heart assist device; heart, and heart-lung transplantation.